-Ceiling fan wiring colours you need to know
+Ceiling fan wiring colors you need to know

-The wiring of a ceiling fan has colours that are different from your usual household circuit wires.
-Some manufacturers also use a different set of colour coding, so be sure to read the manual first and follow the instructions appropriate to your fan.
+The wiring of a ceiling fan has colors that are different from your usual household circuit wires.
+Some manufacturers also use a different set of color coding, so be sure to read the manual first and follow the instructions appropriate to your fan.